wordsforthewise/nate-g/_posts/2016-04-25-DIY-protandim.md

 ![payment page](/images/payment page.png){: .center-image}

-What's with the "Secured by CHASE" line.
+What's with the "...secured by CHASE" line.
 Doesn't look very official...

 There seems to be a lot of conflicting viewpoints out there about the drug, like [this](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=6&cad=rja&uact=8&ved=0ahUKEwjN_NaZhKvMAhWLzoMKHXYGD9MQFggrMAU&url=http%3A%2F%2Fprotandimretort.com%2Fprotandim-dr-mccord-inventor-vs-paul-myhill%2F&usg=AFQjCNHfl8PjAE6EQvvv197z4ZaXwQbE3w&sig2=P1ogDLzPd_EWKqkUCq6ZCw) vs [this](http://protandimretort.com/protandim-dr-mccord-inventor-vs-paul-myhill/).
 There's also [this article](http://web.archive.org/web/20101114031418/http://www.lazymanandmoney.com/lifevantage-protandim-scam) that LifeVantage sued to have removed from the internet, calling it slander I think.
 There's a number of other reviews I've found ([1](http://supplement-geek.com/protandim-research-review-lifevantage/), [2](http://themedicineguy.com/protandim-life-extender-or-money-waster/), [3](https://www.sciencebasedmedicine.org/protandim-another-kind-of-antioxidant/)) that generally don't have a strong opinion one way or another.
 There's a ton of [youtube videos](https://www.youtube.com/results?search_query=protandim) on the subject, of course.